ascmitc/mhl/README.md

   -i, --ignore TEXT          A single file pattern to ignore.
   -ii, --ignore_spec PATH    A file containing multiple file patterns to
                              ignore.
+  --author_name TEXT         Name value for the <author> element in the
+                             <creatorinfo> element
+  --author_email TEXT        Email value for the <author> element in the
+                             <creatorinfo> element
+  --author_phone TEXT        Phone value for the <author> element in the
+                             <creatorinfo> element
+  --author_role TEXT         Role value for the <author> element in the
+                             <creatorinfo> element
+  --location TEXT            Value for the <location> element in the
+                             <creatorinfo> element
+  --comment TEXT             Value for the <comment> element in the
+                             <creatorinfo> element
   --help                     Show this message and exit.

 ```